Nambu Structures And Associated Bialgebroids: Introduction

-We observe that for a Nambu-Poisson manifold $M$ of order $n > 2$, the Nambu- Gerstenhaber bracket on $\Omega^\bullet(M)$, extending the Nambu-form bracket on $\Omega^1(M)$ satisfies certain suitable compatibility condition similar to the compatibility condition of a Lie bialgebroid (cf. Proposition \ref {compatibility-d-n-gerstenhaber}).
-This motivates us to introduce a notion of a Lie-Filippov bialgebroid structure of order $n$ on a smooth vector bundle as a weak Lie-Filippov bialgebroid structure of order $n$, satisfying a compatibility condition (cf. Definition \ref{defn-lie-filippov-bialgebroid}).
-Thus, given a Nambu-Poisson manifold $M$ of order $n > 2$, we conclude that $(TM, T^*M)$ is a Lie-Filippov bialgebroid structure of order $n$ on $TM$ (cf. Corollary \ref{NP-manifold-lie-filipov-bialgebroid}).
-A Lie-Filippov bialgebroid of order $n$ may be viewed as an $n$-ary generalization of the notion of Lie bialgebroid.
+We observe that for a Nambu-Poisson manifold $M$ of order $n > 2$, the Nambu- Gerstenhaber bracket on $\Omega^\bullet(M)$, extending the Nambu form-bracket on $\Omega^1(M)$ satisfies certain suitable compatibility condition similar to the compatibility condition of a Lie bialgebroid (cf. Proposition \ref {compatibility-d-n-gerstenhaber}).
+This motivates us to introduce a notion of a {\it weak Lie-Filippov bialgebroid structure} of order $n$ on a smooth vector bundle.
+A weak Lie-Filippov bialgebroid of order $n$ is a weak Lie-Filippov algebroid pair structure of order $n$, satisfying a compatibility condition (cf. Definition \ref{defn-weak-lie-filippov-bialgebroid}).
+Thus, given a Nambu-Poisson manifold $M$ of order $n > 2$, we conclude that the pair $(TM, T^*M)$ is a weak Lie-Filippov bialgebroid of order $n$ on $TM$ (cf. Corollary \ref{NP-manifold-weak-lie-filippov-bialgebroid}).
+A weak Lie-Filippov bialgebra of order $n$ is a weak Lie-Filippov bialgebroid of order $n$ over a point.

-In \cite{xu}, Xu proved that there is a one-to-one correspondence between Lie bialgebroid structures on a smooth vector bundle $A$ and strong differential Gerstenhaber algebra structures on $\Gamma (\Lambda^\bullet A).$ We introduce an $n$-ary generalization of a strong differential Gerstenhaber algebra and prove (cf. Proposition \ref{classification-lie-filippov-strong-nambu-gerstenhaber}) a version of the above correspondence for a Lie-Filippov bialgebroid of order $n$.
+In \cite{xu}, Xu proved that there is a one-to-one correspondence between Lie bialgebroid structures on a smooth vector bundle $A$ and strong differential Gerstenhaber algebra structures on $\Gamma (\Lambda^\bullet A).$ We introduce an $n$-ary generalization of a strong differential Gerstenhaber algebra and prove (cf. Proposition \ref{classification-weak-lie-filippov-strong-nambu-gerstenhaber}) a version of the above correspondence for weak Lie-Filippov bialgebroid structures of order $n$ on smooth vector bundles.